codenart/codenart.github.io/_posts/1-html/2017-07-27-html-1-getting-started.md

 computer then we will see `him` in action.
 The word [Atom](https://atom.io/ "ext") means `actor`, doesn't it? :D

-Once you have Atom ready at your hand... there's another important `thing` need to be done before we go to the our next tutorial.
+Once you have Atom ready at your hand... there's another important `thing` needed to be done before we go to the our next tutorial.
 It's [Music](https://www.youtube.com/watch?v=eaw2Za2SUy4 "ext")!

 <div class="embed">